This buttery yellow color

 TO GET INVOLVED

 Waterway Keepers began as a CanDo project.
 Now it's orchestrated by our friends at the Napa Co.
-RCD.
+Resource Conservation District.
 Volunteers help maintain our river and streams to keep them vibrant and alive.

 Raises funds and awareness for local nonprofits in a year-end giving campaign.